ajsultanov/paint/README.md

   - wand
   - SUPER WAND! cross between wand and lasso
     - select color, moving selects only that overlap with that color/interconnected cells of that color, or a range of color
+- hold shift(or other meta) to halftone while drawing? maybe neat
+- color -> select all, edit in place via color tools

 #### from other programs i like
 - pyxel edit